Apple Inc. design motifs: Dark aluminium

 The more recent designs move away from white plastics, replacing them with glass and aluminium.
 This new design phase showed Apple's strive towards extreme minimalism: aluminium "unibody" products possess cleaner, yet softer and more tapered edges than those of their predecessors, and remove anything that "does not need to be there," creating an extremely clean surface.
 The first generation iPhone debuted this new style, showing off darker aluminium on its back and a glass front.
 The design was then carried over to the iMac line, which now consists mostly of aluminium face, except for a black rim around the screen, and a glass covered screen.
 The iPod Classic brought this motif to the iPod line, and featured a dark, aluminium face.
 The MacBook Air blends the aluminium styling of the MacBook Pro line with the new style pattern through its keyboard and glossy display.
 On October 14, 2008 Apple released a redesigned MacBook Pro in line with this style direction.
 Like the MacBook Air before them, the chassis of the new MacBook Pro is milled from a single piece of aluminium, this 'unibody' construction is aimed to reduce chassis size and the number of chassis parts required, along with increasing chassis rigidity.
 In early 2010, Apple's new iPad continued this trend, enforcing a minimalist device to give a focus on content, not hardware.

 Slate

 Even more recently in late 2012, Apple has been shown to be moving towards a more brushed slate texture, with diamond-cut chamfered edges.
 This was evidenced by the iPhone 5 and iPad mini respectively.
 The benefits of this new slate style are that the devices are more easily gripped and they cannot be scratched as easily.
 Analysts speculated that Apple might release a full sized iPad with this same slate style in 2013, and this was confirmed with the release of the iPad Air on November 1, 2013.
-The slate design continued with the introduction of the MacBook in 2015, and reinforced with the redesigned MacBook Pro and MacBook Air lineups, in 2016 and 2018 respectively.
+The slate design continued with the introduction of the MacBook in 2015, and reinforced with the redesigned MacBook Pro and MacBook Air lineups, in amino acids.